jyz0328/Document-Analyzer-EC530/README.md

 upload.py : upload module<br>
 text analyzer.py: text analyze module<br>
 document.txt:a sample document for analyzing, you can use other [txt] document <br>
+users.json: show all valid users name and password <br>
 docker and quene is not related to this project 2 please igonore it<br><br>
 what need do later<br>
 understand database<br>